SeanBrrie/turtle-validator-cli/README.md

 - **Validation result: true** - Your metadata file is correctly formatted and complete
 - **Validation result: false** - Your metadata file has errors or is missing required information

-## Common Issues and Solutions

-### File Not Found
-If you see "file not found", make sure:
-- Your file is in the `data/` folder
-- You've typed the filename correctly (including the .ttl extension)
-- The file is not empty

-### Connection Errors
-If you see connection errors:
-- Check your internet connection
-- The European validation service might be temporarily unavailable - try again later

-### Validation Failures
-If your file fails validation:
-- Check that you're using the correct domain and validation type combination
-- Review the example files in the `data/` folder for the correct format
-- Ensure all required fields are present in your metadata

 ## Project Structure